The Parachute Club

 The Parachute Club was a Canadian band formed in Toronto in 1982.
 They released three top 40 hits in Canada between 1983 and 1987, including "Rise Up", "At the Feet of the Moon" and "Love Is Fire" (which featured guest duet vocals from John Oates).
-The band was well known for being one of the first mainstream pop acts in Canada to integrate world music influences, particularly Caribbean styles such as reggae and soca, into their sound.
+The band was known for being one of the first mainstream pop acts in Canada to integrate world music influences, particularly Caribbean styles such as reggae and soca, into their sound.

 "The Chutes", as they were known, broke up after touring to promote their third and final album, and played their final gig in the summer of 1988.
 A reconstituted version of the Parachute Club (including four of the earlier band members) played a number of live shows between 2005 and 2008.
 The band reunited again in 2011 and remained intermittently active through 2014.

 History

 Formation and early years (1982–1983)

 The original Parachute Club band consisted of Lorraine Segato on vocals and guitar, Lauri Conger on keyboards and vocals, Billy Bryans on drums, Margo Davidson on saxophone and vocals, Julie Masi on percussion and vocals, Steve Webster on bass and Dave Gray on guitar.
 Davidson at the time was one of very few female saxophonists playing professionally; Segato, Conger and Bryans had previously been associated for several years as the nucleus of Mama Quilla II, a band that gained respect in Toronto in the late 1970s and early 1980s for their integrated musical and sexual politics—elements that would continue with The Parachute Club.
 Billy Bryans had also been a well-known percussionist and producer in Toronto since the early 1970s, primarily associated with the Downchild Blues Band during this period.

 Segato and Bryans first met in 1979, and started to collaborate musically.
 By 1982, they were both members of the Toronto band V, which was formed while Mama Quilla II was then on hiatus.
 In the late summer of 1982, Bryans was offered a chance to play at Toronto's inaugural Festival of Festivals, which later evolved into the Toronto International Film Festival.
 With other members of V unavailable, Bryans approached Segato to form a new one-off band to play at the festival.
 They added Lauri Conger from Mama Quilla II, as well as local musicians Margo Davidson, Dave Gray and Steve Webster.
 The band was well received at the festival, and shortly thereafter received and accepted an offer for both a management and recording contract with Current Records.
 Adding Jule Masi to the ranks, The Parachute Club was thereby formed, while Mama Quilla II made their 'hiatus' permanent and disbanded.